kubeshop/testkube-docs/docs/articles/vault-install.md

 }
 ```

-To the `control_plane` role add a policy that allows reading the above secret:
+To the `control_plane` role, add a policy that allows reading the above secret:

 ```hcl
 path "kv/data/control-plane/license" {